Austin Peay State University Woodward Library to host Women’s Suffrage Book Talks - Clarksville Online

 The competitive LTAI award comes with a $1,000 stipend to support programming costs and 10 copies of five books covering the women’s suffrage theme.
 According to the ALA, more than 100 libraries applied for the grant.

-For more information or program materials, including a copy of the books that will be discussed, visit https://libguides.apsu.edu/womenssuffrage or contact Harris, program coordinator, at harrisj@apsu.edu or 931.221.7914.
+For more information or program materials, including a copy of the books that will be discussed, visit https://libguides.apsu.edu/womenssuffrage or contact Harris, program coordinator, at or 931.221.7914.

 To explore resources from past LTAI themes, visit the project website.